VirgilSecurity/virgil-iotkit/tools/virgil-firmware-signer/README.md

 ```

 - Once the firmware uploaded to the Virgil Cloud, an IoT gateway gets notification about available update.
-- The IoT gateway downloads a new firmware and verifies its signature.
+- The IoT gateway downloads a new firmware and verifies its signatures (signatures of Firmware and Auth Keys).
-- After firmware signature is validated:
+- After firmware signatures are validated:
   - IoT gateway accepts a new firmware in case it is intended for it,
   - Or sends the firmware to IoT devices.
 IoT device also verifies received firmware and update it.